Working with PMC (precious metal clay)

-Once the burnishing is complete if any of the items are to be a pendant, attach and solder jump rings to them.
+Once the burnishing is complete if any of the items are to be a pendant, attach jump rings to them or solder on bails.
 You are now ready for your oxidizing patina.
 Mix up your liver of sulfur solution in a plastic bowl and pop your pieces of jewelry into it.
 Make sure you do this in a well ventilated area as it really stinks of rotten eggs.
 It will make the pieces black which will get into the crevices and areas of detail.

 It's crazy to think that this yellow stinky stuff will make your pieces black, but it does.

 Here you have the blackened and oxidized pieces and they don't look very pretty.
 This is why they need to be polished.

 You can do some provisional cleaning and polishing with a very fine steel wool (US grade 0000) as a first step (see video below).
 This is when you connect up your 3M radial brushes into your Dremel or Flex shaft and allow it do do all the polishing.

 As you will see from this photo this is not the same sage leaf pendant as the one that was being handcrafted above.
 This is one of the really unique features of PMC.
 Quite often no two pieces turn out exactly the same.
 The rolling and forming, firing, polishing and patina process is what makes each one unique.
 I of course use different leaves each time from our garden too which also makes them unique, creating one of a kind pieces of wearable art.

 Here is a completed earring with some leaves in process on some parchment paper.
 Once your leaves are dry, do some very delicate sanding of any sharp edges after you've peeled the leaf away.
 Fire each leaf as you would normally do (I did torch fire mine and it was quicker than usual, due to how thin the pieces were) Complete up the burnishing, polishing and patina as you normally would.